csclub-gsu/discord-bot/README.md

 -	We would be able to see who on discord is doing a certain part of a project.
 -	Send out attendance links for every scheduled event.

+## Installation

+-   After you clone the repository, run the "pip install discord.py" in the terminal.